visionkraftconsulting/financials/backend/README.md

 # Backend Setup

-Copy `.env.example` to `.env` and fill in your database credentials, API keys, and JWT secret.
+Copy `.env.example` to `.env` and fill in your database credentials, API keys, JWT secret, and (optionally) a TOKEN_EXPIRATION value.

 ```bash
 # Rename example file